Inclusivity

 I stand with trans and queer folks.
 Always.

-As someone who is genderqueer, I know the deep discomfort of never feeling at home in the gender assigned at birth.
-I don’t pretend to understand everyone’s story, but I honour the truth in each one.
+As someone who is gender expansive, I know the deep discomfort of never feeling at home in the gender assigned at birth.
+I don't pretend to understand everyone's story, but I honour the truth in each one.
 I experience the pain of being misgendered or presumed cis-het, even as I benefit from the privilege of cis-het passing.
 Both are real, and both shape how I show up in this work.